HubSalamaga/TRS-omix-scripts/README.md

 > [!NOTE]
 > 5. Upon specifying required parameters and creating the folder, TRS-omix operates, typically taking 1-1.5 hours for 7 genomes.
 The analysis duration also depends on the maximum length parameter.

+> [!IMPORTANT]
-6. TRS output is saved in the `TRS_output` folder, with an equivalent to `interiors.txt` from TRS-omix always named ``.
+> 6. TRS output is saved in the `TRS_output` folder, with an equivalent to `interiors.txt` from TRS-omix csv file named:

+>   `inputdirectory_results.csv`

 7. The script then asks how much of the sequence start and end the user wants to extract, with maximum length limited by the minimum sequence length.
 If the user specifies a value beyond the accepted maximum, they will be informed, and the length will be adjusted.

-8. Users are asked for their email to use Entrez and the `GENOME` column in `${\color{red}specified_folder_name}_results.csv` to obtain organism names.
+8. Users are asked for their email which will be used to obtain organism names along with `GENOME` columm of:

+   `inputdirectory_results.csv`

 It's best if the `.fasta` files originate from NCBI Nucleotide for compatibility.

-9. Extracted sequence fragments are saved to a `.fasta` file named "combined_sequences.fasta", with sequences named according to the scheme: `Species_name_L/R{number}`.
+14. Extracted sequence fragments are saved to a `.fasta` file named "combined_sequences.fasta", with sequences named according to the scheme: `Species_name_L/R{number}`.

-10. Each L/R pair receives a number scheme `Species_name_L/R{number}_{pair_number}`, and sequences are saved to `combined_sequences_unique.fasta`.
+15. Each L/R pair receives a number scheme `Species_name_L/R{number}_{pair_number}`, and sequences are saved to `combined_sequences_unique.fasta`.

-11. Subsequent operations include clustering with cd-hit (automated if cd-hit is installed or will prompt for path if not found) and setting the desired identity degree.
+16. Subsequent operations include clustering with cd-hit (automated if cd-hit is installed or will prompt for path if not found) and setting the desired identity degree.

-12. The script also performs operations on clusters to clean them and obtain sequence IDs to be discarded. cd-hit results are located in the `cd-hit results` folder.
+17. The script also performs operations on clusters to clean them and obtain sequence IDs to be discarded. cd-hit results are located in the `cd-hit results` folder.

-13. Two new fasta files are created in the `filtered_sequences` folder, one containing sequences within clusters and another outside them.
+18. Two new fasta files are created in the `filtered_sequences` folder, one containing sequences within clusters and another outside them.

-14. These files should then be BLASTed against the nt database with parameters `perc_identity 100 -outfmt 6`.
+19. These files should then be BLASTed against the nt database with parameters `perc_identity 100 -outfmt 6`.
 """